vikramaH/links/gmsh_getdp_elmer_paraview_etc.md

 Elmer’s rotation air-gap model is of sliding air-gap type, based on the so-called mortar method.
 The method is more suitable for 3D compared to moving band method used in GetDP.

+===> **Personal note: Elmerfem is probably the most interesting alternative to multiphysics FEM software such as COMSOL Multiphysics for beginners**.
+(Multiphysics modeling using Open-source FEM software : Elmerfem and Onelab  https://indico.psi.ch/event/12880/attachments/22137/38333/multiphysics-PSI06262002_FTrillaudP.pdf)

 ===> FEMM's electrical machine modelling is very limited due to lack of a time-dependent solver and a rotation model.